-While those specials are certainly worth your time, it can be hard knowing what's worth watching and what's worth avoiding.
-Of course, there are also those Thanksgiving specials that are on the fringes of TV—episodes that barely have anything to do with Thanksgiving, or present it in a less than wholesome way.
+With how many Thanksgiving specials there are on TV, it can be difficult to know what's worth watching and what's worth avoiding.
+Of course, there are also those Thanksgiving specials on the fringes of TV—episodes that barely have anything to do with Thanksgiving or present it in a less-than-wholesome manner.

-Here are some of the most off-kilter, outside-the-box TV episodes we encourage you to watch this Thanksgiving, as well as where they are currently streaming.
+Here are some of the most off-kilter, outside-the-box TV episodes we encourage you to watch this Thanksgiving.

 1. The Simpsons: “Thanksgiving of Horror” (Season 31, Episode 8)

-The Simpsons might have the market cornered for Halloween—regularly released their “Treehouse of Horror” episodes every October—but in 2019, the showrunners decided to extend the holiday horror a month further, resulting in Season 31's “Thanksgiving of Horror.”
+The Simpsons might have the market cornered for Halloween through their annual “Treehouse of Horror” episodes, but in 2019, the showrunners decided to extend the holiday horror a month further, resulting in Season 31's “Thanksgiving of Horror.”

-Taking on a similar format to their “Treehouse of Horror” episodes, “Thanksgiving of Horror” is divided into three separate segments (not counting the introduction) that present scary tales of Thanksgiving horror, as well as directly parodying numerous movies and TV shows like Apocalypto, Alien, and Black Mirror.
+Taking on a similar format to their “Treehouse of Horror” episodes, “Thanksgiving of Horror” is divided into four separate segments (not counting the introduction) that present scary tales of Thanksgiving horror, parodying numerous movies and TV shows like Apocalypto, Alien, and Black Mirror.

-The Simpsons are no stranger to holiday-themed episodes—the series' pilot itself being a Christmas special—and in the course of their 33 season run, they've produced quite a number of memorable Thanksgiving specials that were equally funny as they were heartfelt.
+The Simpsons are no stranger to holiday-themed episodes—the series' pilot itself being a Christmas special—and in the course of their lengthy run, they've produced quite several memorable Thanksgiving specials as funny as they are heartfelt.

-However, there's no denying that in three decades, there are only so many ways to tell a traditional Thanksgiving story, and thankfully, the showrunners' ingenious idea to frame a “Treehouse of Horror” episode to Thanksgiving offered a brilliant concept take that mixed plenty of screams with some genuine laughs.
-Hopefully, we won't have to wait much longer to see a “Christmas of Horror” in the future, but at least we have this entertaining episode to hold us over until then.
+Still, there's no denying that in three decades, there are only so many ways to tell a traditional Thanksgiving story, and thankfully, the showrunners' ingenious idea to frame a “Treehouse of Horror” episode to Thanksgiving made for a brilliant concept that mixed plenty of screams with some genuine laughs.

 2. It's Always Sunny in Philadelphia: “The Gang Squashes Their Beef” (Season 9, Episode 10)

-If most Thanksgiving specials out there are all about setting aside your problems and coming together to celebrate the holiday as a group, It's Always Sunny in Philadelphia‘s Thanksgiving episode is the complete antithesis of that wholesome TV trope.
+If most Thanksgiving specials are about setting aside past problems and coming together to celebrate the holiday as a group, It's Always Sunny in Philadelphia‘s Thanksgiving episode is the complete antithesis of that wholesome trope.

 3. Rick and Morty: “Rick & Morty's Thanksploitation Spectacular” (Season 5, Episode 6)

-Given how relatively small the number of episodes Rick and Morty has released is (a common point of vocal complaint among fans of the hit Adult Swim series), the series hasn't really tackled that many holidays.
-When Rick and Morty do make holiday-centric episodes, though, they tend to go all-in, framing the animated duo's insane sci-fi adventures around the holiday in question in a wholly entertaining way.
+Given how meager the number of episodes Rick and Morty has released so far, the series hasn't had the opportunity to tackle all that many holidays.
+When Rick and Morty do turn their attention towards the holidays, though, they tend to go all-in, framing the animated duo's sci-fi adventures in a fresh and entertaining way.

-In their first Thanksgiving-themed episode's cold open, Rick and Morty accidentally destroy the United States Constitution and unwittingly set a giant hostile robot loose.
-To try and get out of trouble, Rick disguises himself and Morty as turkeys during Thanksgiving to receive a presidential pardon, unknowingly resulting in a turkey-President hybrid being released, threatening mankind's existence.
+In their first Thanksgiving-themed episode, Rick and Morty accidentally destroy the United States Constitution, setting loose a giant rampaging robot.
+To try and get out of trouble, Rick disguises himself and Morty as turkeys to receive a presidential pardon on Thanksgiving, triggering the release of a turkey-President hybrid that could mean the end of human civilization.